Blog/Data Engineering/Introducing Frozen Regions for Snowflake Dynamic Tables

 We no longer will need to pay for storage of the old raw data but can still maintain the historical aggregates in the Dynamic Table.

-Building on this concept, Dynamic Tables with IMMUTABLE WHERE specified can also be backfilled from an existing table.
+Building on this concept, Dynamic Tables with FROZEN WHERE specified can also be backfilled from an existing table.
 This unlocks two important scenarios: migrating existing pipelines to Dynamic Tables and changing definitions of Dynamic Tables without expensive recomputation.

 For the first scenario, let’s say we have an existing table containing historical aggregates that we want to include in our location_statistics Dynamic Table, but we no longer have the corresponding raw transaction data.
 We can create our Dynamic Table with the following: